jelix/jelix/testapp/README.md

 Full Reinstall
 --------------

-You should destroy the vm:
+You should destroy the vm.
+Example:

 ```
-cd testapp/vagrant/php7
+cd testapp/vagrant/php7.0
 vagrant destroy
 ```